2024 City Bond Projects Campaign

 Overview

-Friends of the Katy Trail (“FKT”) is pleased to embark on two important capital projects to improve the Katy Trail for the benefit of our community.
-Usage of the Katy Trail has exploded in recent years.
-The Trail reached an astounding 4 million visits in 2024, a dramatic jump from 2 million visits in 2022.
-Demand for the Trail will only grow when The Loop Dallas project connects a 50 mile-path of trails around Dallas.
+Friends of the Katy Trail ("FKT") is pleased to embark on two important capital projects to improve the Katy Trail for the benefit of our community.
+Usage of the Katy Trail quadrupled from 2021 to 2025, and the Trail now hosts millions of visits annually.
+Demand for the Trail will only increase as Dallas continues to grow and when The Loop Dallas project connects a 50 mile-path of trails around the city.

 A busy December 30, 2024, on the Katy Trail

 The total anticipated cost of the projects to enhance Trail safety, equitable access, and natural beauty is $3 million.
-Through the 2024 Bond, the City of Dallas has pledged to match $1 million to the $2 million to be raised privately by FKT.
+Through the 2024 Bond, the City of Dallas has pledged to match $1 million to the $2 million+ raised privately by FKT.
+Please see below for an exciting fundraising announcement!

 Bond Project #1: Knox to Harvard (North End) Trail Improvements